UI-TW/itunes-search-app/README.md

 - Open http://localhost:3040 in browser

 ## About the app
-- This is a small app used to search albums and add upvote them.
+- This is an app used to search albums and upvote them (logged-in users only).

 ## Where do we go from here?